 \section{Conclusions}

-The presented demonstration of a high-order genuine QNG states provides a first feasible tool for conclusive, hierarchical, and sensitive evaluation of the mechanical Fock states.
-Simultaneously, it predicts development of methods for quantum enhanced sensing of motional heating or coherent displacements on quantum mechanical oscillators~\cite{wolf2019motional}.
-Beyond these direct applications, it provides a crucial fundamental milestone of experimental witnessing of intrinsic properties of highly nonclassical states applicable to a broad spectrum of modern applications of quantum-enhanced control and measurement of mechanical motion including the optical frequency metrology~\cite{hempel2013entanglement,wan2014precision}, quantum error correction~\cite{fluhmann2019encoding,michael2016new,hu2019quantum,campagne2020quantum}, tests of quantum thermodynamical phenomena~\cite{gely2019observation,gelbwaser2015work}, or gravitational wave detection~\cite{tse2019quantum}.
-Together with the recent demonstration of viable preparation of states with properties suggesting their proximity to number states with up to $|n\rangle\sim 100$ on the same experimental platform~\cite{mccormick2019quantum}, presented approach will allow for optimization and comparison of these quantum states across different sensing scenarios with a clearly identifiable fundamental and application relevance~\cite{gorecki2020optimal,kubica2021using}.
-We foresee a further enhancement of the presented states approaching idealized Fock states by operating the experiment at a much higher trapping frequencies, which will allow for speed up of the state preparation procedure and minimization of the corresponding thermalization process duration.
-With these prospects, the presented methodology will provide a boost for the sensing with large genuine QNG states including Fock states with energies and corresponding metrological stability gains substantially beyond the current experimental capabilities of quantum sensing with atomic and mechanical oscillators~\cite{wolf2019motional,schreppler2014optically,hebestreit2018sensing}.
+The presented demonstration of high-order genuine QNG states~\cite{lachman2019faithful,chabaud2021certification} provides the first feasible methodology for conclusive, hierarchical, and sensitive evaluation of mechanical Fock states.
+Simultaneously, it predicts development of methods for quantum-enhanced sensing of motional heating or coherent displacements on quantum mechanical oscillators~\cite{wolf2019motional}.
+Beyond these direct applications, it provides a fundamental milestone of experimental witnessing of intrinsic properties of highly nonclassical states applicable to a broad spectrum of applications of quantum-enhanced control and measurement of mechanical motion in optical frequency metrology~\cite{hempel2013entanglement,wan2014precision}, quantum error correction~\cite{de2022error,michael2016new,hu2019quantum,campagne2020quantum}, tests of quantum thermodynamics~\cite{gely2019observation,gelbwaser2015work}, or gravitational wave detection~\cite{tse2019quantum}.
+Together with the recent demonstration of the viable preparation of states suggesting proximity to number states with up to $|n\rangle\sim 100$ in the same experimental platform~\cite{mccormick2019quantum}, the presented approach will allow for optimization and comparison of these quantum states across different sensing scenarios with a clearly identifiable fundamental and application relevance~\cite{gorecki2020optimal,kubica2021using}.
+The provided evaluation of provable quantum metrological advantage of the generated states for sensing of small displacements with motional probes close to ideal Fock states $|n\rangle$ for $n$ up to 8 suggests the potential of the presented methodology as a tool for analysis of the preparation of large genuine QNG sensing states with energies and corresponding metrological stability gains substantially beyond current experimental capabilities of quantum sensing with atomic and mechanical oscillators~\cite{wolf2019motional,schreppler2014optically,hebestreit2018sensing}.

-L.P., T. P., A. L., and O. C. acknowledge the support by grant No.~GA19-14988S from the Czech Science Foundation.
-They were also supported by the project CZ.02.1.01/0.0/0.0/16\_026/0008460 of MEYS CR.
-L. L., L. S., and R. F. are grateful to the support from Czech Science Foundation under the project GA21-13265X.
-L. P. acknowledges the internal project of Palacky University IGA-PrF-2020-009.

 {S\arabic{equation}} {S\arabic{figure}} {S\arabic{section}} [1]{[S#1]} [1]{S#1}

 \makeatletter